 On other layouts, I’ve dragged a small point through the water mixture while it was still pliable but this time I tried an alternative technique that I’ve found while making a culvert.

-Essentially, I took two tiny bits of cling film (no bigger than a finger nail), scrunched one into a ball and the rolled the other and then opened them up again before gluing to the ‘water’ surface with PVA, just in front of where the water wheel will sit and the bridge piers.
+Essentially, I took two tiny bits of cling film (no bigger than a fingernail), scrunched one into a ball and rolled the other and then opened them up again before glueing to the ‘water’ surface with PVA, just in front of where the water wheel will sit and the bridge piers.

-Rolling the clingfilm up creates lines in the film replicating the look of a series of waves emerging from the water wheel while the scrunched up ball has more a random look suitable for waves as water laps around a pillar in the middle of the river (supporting the bridge).
-The surface of the ripples was they dabbed with with enamel gloss white paint and the area then dry brushed, again with white paint, creating a convincing look and feel.
+Rolling the clingfilm up creates lines in the film replicating the look of a series of waves emerging from the water wheel while the scrunched-up ball has more of a random look suitable for waves as the water laps around a pillar in the middle of the river (supporting the bridge).
+The surface of the ripples was dabbed with enamel gloss white paint and the area was then dry brushed, again with white paint, creating a convincing look and feel.

-There’s still more to do, I’m not completely happy with the vegetation around the front river section and need to tone down the green off the stone work moss.
-The rail bridge supports also aren’t big enough and need set further into the land either side of the river but for now, and you can also see the backboard under the bridge that supports the mill side extension, but it’s enough to work with.
+There’s still more to do, I’m not completely happy with the vegetation around the front river section and need to tone down the green of the stonework moss.
+The rail bridge supports also aren’t big enough and need to set further into the land on either side of the river but for now, and you can also see the backboard under the bridge that supports the mill side extension, but it’s enough to work with.